keerthirajkunniyoor/keerthirajkunniyoor/index.md

 ## About me

 I am currently pursuing my PhD from [Cryogenic engineering Center](http://www.iitkgp.ac.in/department/CR) at IIT-kharagpur under the guidance of [Prof. Parthasarathi Ghosh](http://www.iitkgp.ac.in/department/CR/faculty/cr-psghosh#resp-tab4).
-My area of research is numerical modelling of two phase flow boiling phenomenon with a focus on cryogeic fluid management systems.
+My area of research is numerical modelling of two phase flow boiling and heat transfer phenomenon with a focus on cryogeic fluid management systems.

 ## Work Experience